 Fungal nail infection is a very common nail condition that affects many people.
 Usually asymptomatic, they can deteriorate and become symptomatic causing pain due to the thick growth it produces in the nail bed.
 Damage to the nail occurs slowly and progressively and can be very difficult to treat.
 Over-the-counter treatments take a very long time and have limited success.

 How Did I Get Fungal Nails?

 Fungal nail infections occur when microscopic fungi enter the nail usually through trauma or micro-trauma from footwear.
 These reproduce and spread through the nail.
-The fungi thrives between the toes and under the nail plate due to the dark, moist environment in socks and shoes.
-If you are a previous suffer of athlete’s foot shoes can retain the spores which go on to cause a fungal nail infection so it would be advisable to treat any athlete’s foot infection (including the shoes) to prevent further exposure.
+The fungi thrive between the toes and under the nail plate due to the dark, moist environment in socks and shoes.
+If you are a previous sufferer of athlete’s foot, shoes can retain the spores which go on to cause a fungal nail infection so it would be advisable to treat any athlete’s foot infection (including the shoes) to prevent further exposure.